Cadillac Records

 Cadillac Records is a 2008 American biographical drama film written and directed by Darnell Martin.
 The film explores the musical era from the early 1940s to the late 1960s, chronicling the life of the influential Chicago-based record-company executive Leonard Chess, and a few of the musicians who recorded for Chess Records.

 The film stars Adrien Brody as Leonard Chess, Jeffrey Wright as Muddy Waters, Columbus Short as Little Walter, Cedric the Entertainer as Willie Dixon, Eamonn Walker as Howlin' Wolf, Mos Def as Chuck Berry, and Beyoncé Knowles as Etta James.
 The film was released in North America on December 5, 2008, by TriStar Pictures.
 The soundtrack was released on Music World/Columbia and Sony Music.

 Plot

-In 1947 in Chicago, a Jewish immigrant from Poland and bar owner Leonard Chess hires a blues combo, including guitarist Muddy Waters and harmonica player Little Walter.
-Waters' and Walter's success leads to Chess opening the doors for black musicians and beginning a new record label in 1950 – Chess Records.
-This attracts stars like Etta James, Howlin' Wolf and Chuck Berry.
-Inevitably, business and personal lines blur as the sometimes-turbulent lives of the musicians play out.
+In 1947 Chicago, Leonard Chess, a Polish Jewish immigrant and bar owner, becomes interested in electric blues after hiring a band that includes guitarist Muddy Waters and harmonica player Little Walter.
+Seeing that their music excites local Black audiences but is ignored by major labels, Leonard arranges recording sessions for Muddy.
+As Muddy's records gain radio play and move up the rhythm-and-blues charts, Leonard builds a record business around him and other South Side musicians, eventually forming Chess Records.
+His habit of rewarding successful artists with Cadillacs makes the label a symbol of opportunity, loyalty and conflict.

+Muddy's success changes his life with Geneva Wade, who remains devoted to him despite his infidelity and the pressures of touring.
+Little Walter, brilliant but volatile, moves from supporting Muddy to becoming a star in his own right.
+His drinking, temper and jealousy increasingly strain his relationships with Muddy, Leonard and the other musicians.
+Willie Dixon, a bassist and songwriter, becomes a steadying presence at the label, helping shape the songs that define its sound.

+Chess Records expands when Leonard signs Howlin' Wolf, whose powerful voice and disciplined manner challenge both Muddy and Leonard.
+Wolf insists on respect and proper payment, rejecting the charm and gifts Leonard uses with other artists.
+The rivalry between Muddy and Wolf, and the contrast between their personalities, reflects the growing tension between artistic brotherhood and the business realities of the label.
+Leonard treats the musicians like family while also profiting from their work and blurring personal and financial boundaries.